San Diego Divorce Attorneys

 - Finances will have to be disclosed: You will have to share financial information like your income, expenses, debts, and assets.

 - Agreements will have to be made: No matter if your divorce will be mediated or taken to court, you'll have to decide how to divide property and assets with your ex-spouse.

-- Hearings might be needed: Your divorce will take time, so any decisions that need to be made before the divorce is finalized--like child custody issues--will require hearings.
-These hearings will establish temporary agreements about these issues to put in place before the divorce agreement is finalized.
+- Hearings might be needed: Your divorce will take time, so any decisions that need to be made before the divorce is finalized - like child custody issues - will require hearings.
+These hearings will establish temporary agreements to put in place before the divorce agreement is finalized.

 - You might go to court: If you can't work out your divorce agreement amicably, or mediation isn't for you, the court may need to make divorce decisions for you.

-- Your spouse might not respond to the divorce: Just because you file a divorce doesn't mean that you're automatically divorced.
+- Your spouse might not respond to the divorce: Just because you file for divorce doesn't mean that you're automatically divorced.
 Your spouse has to file a response to your divorce filing.
-If they don't respond to your divorce filing, a default hearing may be needed to start your divorce proceedings.
+If he or she doesn’t respond to your divorce filing, a default hearing may be needed to start your divorce proceedings.

 - Your divorce isn't final yet: Your divorce is not official until six months after your spouse was delivered your divorce petition, and the Court has issued a Judgement of Dissolution of Marriage.